 CalSTRS must receive the exemption request and required documentation from your employer before you can begin working.
 You are not eligible for an exemption if you have received a retirement incentive in the previous six months.
 If approved, this exemption only applies to the annual postretirement earnings limit.

 Certain Third-Party Employees Excluded From Earnings Limit

-If you work for a third-party employer that does not participate in a California public pension system, you may be excluded from the postretirement earnings limit and other postretirement employment requirements if the activities performed are not normally performed by employees of a CalSTRS employer and the activities are performed for a limited term.
+If you work for a third-party employer that does not participate in a California public pension system, you may be excluded from the postretirement earnings limit and other postretirement employment requirements if the activities performed are not normally performed by employees of a CalSTRS employer and the activities are performed for 24 months or less.
 Check with your employer to determine if you are subject to this exclusion.